 Dr Mahlet Yigeramu Gebremariam - Director, Hamlin FIstula Ethiopia

-Dr Mahlet Yigeremu Gebremariam is Consultant Specialist in Obstetrics and Gynecology at the College of Health Sciences, Addis Ababa University.
+Dr Mahlet Yigeremu Gebremariam is Consultant Specialist in Obstetrics and Gynaecology at the College of Health Sciences, Addis Ababa University.
 She was previously Dean of School of Medicine Addis Ababa University and CEO of Tikur Anbessa Hospital (Black Lion Hospital).
 She is a dedicated advocate and researcher for sexual and reproductive health and rights.
-Dr Mahlet was appointed to the Board in 2021.
+Mahlet was appointed to the Board of Hamlin Fistula Ethiopia in 2021.

 Ato Jemal Kassaw - Director, Hamlin FIstula Ethiopia